altinodantas/singleArtificialNeuron/README.md

 ![alt text](https://github.com/altinodantas/singleArtificialNeuron/blob/master/assets/img/gradient.png "Gradient Example")
 ---
-The parameters at 'Options' section can be used to control Perceptron or Adaline behavior.
+The parameters at 'Options' section may be used to control the behavior of each example.

+#### External libs
+  - jQuery
+  - Plotly